TestStack/TestStack.Seleno/readme.md

-SeleniumExtensions helps you write automated UI tests in the right way by implementing page objects and page components and by filling the forms using strongly typed view models
+Seleno helps you write automated UI tests in the right way by implementing page objects and page components and by filling the forms using strongly typed view models